-Now that you’ve set things up and customized your Facebook feed let’s look at adding it to your WordPress site.
+Now that you’ve set things up and customized your Facebook feed, let’s look at adding this social media feed to your WordPress site.

 Embedding Your Facebook Feed

 If you’re wondering, “How do I embed a Facebook feed?” the answer is pretty simple.
-With the Custom Facebook Feed Pro plugin, you can add your feeds to any post, page, or widget-ready area in WordPress with a few clicks.
+With the Custom Facebook Feed Pro plugin, you can add your feeds to any post, page, sidebar or footer areas in WordPress with a few clicks.